 Volument is a website analytics software that focuses solely on conversion optimization — the fine art of getting more leads, users, virality, and paying customers.

 Unlike traditional analytics, Volument measures your website's actual conversion funnel: how the visitors first become aware of the product, then become interested, and finally, they want it so much that they are ready to take action.

 Everything in Volument is engineered to measure and optimize this basic human behavior.
 It forces you to build something people genuinely want so you can collect maximum wins as a result. *

 How is it different from Google Analytics?

-It's recommended to use these tools together: Volument for conversion optimization and Google Analytics for all sorts of supportive data: popular countries, favorite visiting times, and general demographic information.
+You canuse these tools together: Volument for conversion optimization and Google Analytics for the supportive data: popular countries, favorite visiting times, and general demographic information.

 MixPanel, Amplitude, and Heap are highly flexible analytics tools that can collect all sorts of event data such as product usage, behavioral patterns, service uptime, or running costs.

 On top of this data, they offer a human-friendly SQL builder for rendering graphs, trends, and retention reports.
 The possibilities are endless.

 Volument is entirely the opposite: a highly focused and limited tool focusing solely on conversion optimization.
 It doesn't collect any extra data that doesn't support this purpose.